 Track your credit score for free.
 Sign up and get $10.*

-There are 26 biweekly pay periods in a year.
-Employees who get paid biweekly will receive 26 paychecks from January to December.
+There are 26 biweekly pay periods in a year, meaning that employees paid biweekly will receive 26 paychecks throughout the year.

-It’s important to note that receiving pay biweekly differs from receiving pay twice a month on the same dates.
-Workers who receive biweekly checks can’t just multiply one paycheck by two to find their monthly salary.
+It’s important to note that biweekly pay differs from twice-monthly pay on the same dates.
+Workers who receive biweekly checks can’t just multiply one paycheck by two to find their monthly salary because there aren’t exactly two biweekly periods in every calendar month.

 The Different Types of Payment Periods